 The process is timely and usually takes months to complete.
 The time involved with getting a proper diagnosis is only part of the issue.
 Most patients are on their way to the advanced stages of the disease once they seek treatment.

 When the advanced stages arrives, tumors rapidly grow and expand.
 A lengthy diagnosis usually results in the patients reaching the late stage of the disease before treatment begins.

-Recently, doctors have began to catch the cancer in its early stages more often than ever before.
+Recently, doctors have begun to catch peritoneal cancer in its early stages more often than ever before.
 However, the average life expectancy is still around a year.
 Remember, though, that every situation is unique and patients may go on to live years longer.

 In addition, new methods of treatments are being introduced as science continues to make breakthroughs, which can potentially further expand patient lifespans in the future.

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, there is a good chance that you’ll entitled to significant financial compensation for medical expenses, pain, suffering, and much more.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.